 - Well-designed UX

-The News360 app is another aggregator app that does an excellent job of presenting news from a variety of sources on an incredibly wide range of topics.
-Well suited to users with niche interests, the app has over 1,000 topics to choose from!
+News360 is another aggregator app that presents news from various sources on various topics.
+Well suited to users with niche interests, the app has over 1M+ topics!
 While that might be exhausting for some people, News360 has gained a loyal following among news junkies.

 - Easy search features